rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 (1.2) The result is (p), if exactly one (p in PS) exists such that (css(p) == {}).

-(2) If the input css is non-empty, then ...
+(2) If the input css is non-empty, and if step-2 did not trigger, then ...

 (2.1) The result is a unique (s in P).
-That is because css is (due to case 0) guaranteed to be in CSS(h).
+That is because each non-empty CSS is unique to its parent set.

 Note that each hierarchy always has at least one non-empty CSS.
 That is because each hierarchy always has at least one leaf set.